Skip to Main Content

 The MICHELIN Selection and What It Signals in Tallinn

-Hotel Telegraaf holds a MICHELIN Selected designation in the 2025 edition of the Michelin Hotels guide, placing it within a curated shortlist of Tallinn properties that the guide considers worth the attention of its readership.
+Hotel Telegraaf holds MICHELIN Selected status in the 2025 edition of the Michelin Hotels guide, placing it within a curated shortlist of Tallinn properties that the guide considers worth the attention of its readership.
 MICHELIN Selected is a quality threshold, not a starred ranking, but its inclusion in the guide's hotel program does indicate that the property meets a defined standard of comfort, service consistency, and overall guest experience that Michelin's inspectors found credible enough to publish.
 In a city where the upper hotel tier is relatively compact, that endorsement positions the property clearly within the considered-choice bracket alongside other Old Town addresses.

-For travellers mapping Tallinn's hotel options across the full spectrum, the comparison set is instructive.
 Hilton Tallinn Park and Mövenpick Hotel Tallinn sit outside the medieval walls and offer the operational scale of international full-service hotels.
 Oru Hub Hotel Tallinn represents a different register again, the design-forward boutique approach.
 Hotel Telegraaf's position is distinct from all of them: a heritage conversion with a civic-scale building, MICHELIN recognition, and an Old Town address that neither the international flagships nor the smaller design properties can replicate in combination.

 The Address as the Primary Asset